 Molokhia is a deep green leafy vegetable that is used to make this delicious stew.

-Molokhia and mulukhiyah are the most common ways of spelling this most Egyptian dish.
+Molokhia and mulukhiyah are the most common ways of spelling this extremely Egyptian dish.

-It is packed with vitamins and antioxidant goodness dating all the way back to Ancient Egypt.
+It is packed with vitamins and antioxidant goodness, and dates all the way back to Ancient Egypt.

 Some believed that it would lead women to a life of debauchery and no good.

 And in fact there are some communities that donâ€™t eat it to this day, Iâ€™m not sure if that is the reason why!

 It could be that this ban was put into effect because of the aphrodisiac effect it possessed.

 Some men seemed to get quite preoccupied with womenâ€™s behaviour, especially if they couldnâ€™t control it.

 My theory is that it was banned by someone who was not a fan of the lovely and gooey texture it has.